TejasShinkar12/Eat-Fit-1/docs/frontend.md

 *   **Consumption Tracking:**
     *   `ConsumptionContext` (or integrated into Inventory/Dashboard context): Stores daily consumption summary (`{ totalCalories, protein, carbs, fat }`) and potentially a log of recent consumptions.
 Provides a function to `fetchDailySummary`.
 *   **Recipes:**
-    *   Managed locally within the `RecipesPage` or a dedicated `RecipeContext` if recipes need to be shared or cached globally.
+    *   Managed locally within the `RecipesScreen` or a dedicated `RecipeContext` if recipes need to be shared or cached globally.
 Stores the list of generated recipes.
 *   **Reports:**
-    *   Managed locally within the `ReportsPage`.
+    *   Managed locally within the `ReportsScreen`.
 Fetches and stores data for specific reports (e.g., weekly nutrient trends).
 *   **UI State:**
     *   `useState` in components for form inputs, loading indicators (`isLoading`), error messages (`error`), modal visibility, etc.